One Book, One Minnesota

 One Book | One Minnesota is a new statewide book club that invites Minnesotans of all ages to read a common title and come together virtually to enjoy, reflect and discuss.

-During the months of April and May, through their local libraries, Minnesotans will be invited to read the featured book selection and will have access to author videos, reading guides, and virtual book club discussions.
+Through their local libraries, Minnesotans are invited to read the featured book selection and will have access to author videos, reading guides, and virtual book club discussions.

 The April/May 2020 selection was Because of Winn-Dixie by Kate DiCamillo.
 All Minnesotans were invited to participate in a statewide virtual discussion with the author on Wednesday, May 20th at 1 pm.
 Information about the discussion is at: https://thefriends.org/onebookmnmay

 The 2020 summer selection was A Good Time for the Truth: Race in Minnesota, a collection of essays edited by Shing Yun-Shin.
 More information and a recording of the virtual discussion can be found at thefriends.org/minnesota-center-for-the-book/one-book-one-minnesota/

 The Third Chapter (late fall 2020) featured The Plague of Doves by Louise Erdrich.
 A recording of the virtual discussion is available here: https://youtu.be/Ryr7rtLgBbg

 The Fifth chapter featured Slider by Pete Hautman.
 A recording of the virtual discussion is available here: https://www.youtube.com/watch?v=mml2VW5_XYE